halfasser/halfasser.github.io/_posts/2019-09-27-The-Portfolio-Saga-(part-one).md

 **Actually, it's more like Plan C or D, but we're starting fresh, baby.*

-My current plan is to figure out how to build a simple portfolio site using a CMS to...manage the content on my site, built with [Jekyll](https://jekyllrb.com/), which would be hosted on [GitHub Pages](https://pages.github.com).
+My current plan is to figure out how to build a simple portfolio site using a CMS to...manage the content on my site, built with a static site builder (Hugo, Jekyll, Gatsby), which would be hosted on [GitHub Pages](https://pages.github.com).
 That way, I'll have full control over my website, I'll own the code, and it's open source.
 Beautiful.

 [We're gonna start with this tutorial, and see where we go from there.](https://www.netlifycms.org/docs/start-with-a-template/)